 You cannot expect this evidence to be available for long.
 Your lawyer can reach out to the trucking company to obtain and preserve this information.
 It may be useful in proving the truck driver acted negligently.

-Speak With an Atlanta Truck Accident Lawyer Today for Free
+Speak with an Atlanta Truck Accident Lawyer Today for Free

 Our Atlanta truck accident attorneys have been working on these types of cases for more than 20 years.
 We know what it takes to get you the financial recovery you deserve.
 We do not charge a fee unless we win you money, so there are no upfront or out-of-pocket expenses to worry about when you work with us.